tanxiaoxian/example/readme.txt

 notice:master banch is stable.

-dev branch is only for development
+notice:dev branch is only for development